terensy/aws_services_crawler/README.md

 # aws_services_crawler

 This is a web crawler primarily powered by the **Selenium and BeautifulSoup (bs4)** Python packages.
-The crawler's task is ==to crawl all AWS services== from the AWS official website and then write the data into a CSV file.
+The crawler's task is **to crawl all AWS services** from the AWS official website and then write the data into a CSV file.
 The CSV file consists of four fields: service, category, URL, and description.

 - Service: The name of an AWS service, such as EC2, RDS, S3, etc.